Picayune Strand Restoration Project

 Feasibility Study

-SFWMD recently completed a Picayune Strand Water Quality Feasibility study to identify opportunities to improve water quality in the Picayune Watershed in Collier County.
+SFWMD completed a Picayune Strand Water Quality Feasibility Study to identify opportunities to improve water quality in the Picayune Watershed in Collier County.
 The study reviewed existing data, evaluated nutrient inflow levels and recommended treatment technologies.

 The Water Quality Feasibility Study is not a part of the Comprehensive Everglades Restoration Plan.